zahid096/Smartventory-Management-System/README.md

-# 🛍️ Smart Shop Inventory Management System
+# 🛍️ Smartventory Management System

 A complete web-based **Inventory Management System** built with **Flask (Python)**, **MySQL**, **HTML**, **CSS**, and **JavaScript**.
 This system helps shop owners manage products, sales, and stock efficiently with an intuitive, modern interface.